GameServerManagers/LinuxGSM-Docs/Usage.md

 ==============
 Config Files
 ------------
-Most servers have a configuration file to alter there settings.
+Most servers have a configuration file to alter the game server settings.
 This can be found by checking the server details.

 ````./csgoserver details````